Queatte/CASS-Manual/Chapters/Chapter 2 - Getting Started.md

 In the following section, it is assumed that your CD-ROM or Pen Drive (USB) is on drive D. If this is not the case, then substitute your Pen Drive (USB) or CD-ROM drive letter in the appropriate places.

 ## 3. Installing the Pre-requisites
-1. Close ALL any applications that you may be running on your PC
+1. Close ALL applications that you may be running on your PC.
 2. Insert the Pen Drive into the USB port or CD into your CD-ROM drive
 3. Copy the folder D:\Prerequisites to your hard disk.
 ![](/assets/images/c02/c2.1.png)

 ## 4. Installing Dot Net framework 4.0
 > Note that for the application and other prerequisite applications to work, we must first install Dot Net framework 4.0 or higher.
 The procedure of installing is as follows:

-1. Double click the DotNetFX… folder and double click on the application the file in the folder
+1. Double click the DotNetFX… folder and double click on the application  file in the folder
 ![](/assets/images/c02/c2.2.png)

-2. Follow the on-screen instruction while the application installs
+2. Follow the on-screen instructions while the application installs
 ![](/assets/images/c02/c2.3.png)

 3. When the installation is completed, click the Exit button